Chinas FDI Inflow Surges In Jan.-Feb. - UrduPoint

 China's FDI Inflow Surges In Jan.-Feb.

-Foreign direct investment (FDI) into the Chinese mainland, in actual use, expanded 31.5 percent year on year to 176.76 billion yuan in the first two months of the year, the Ministry of Commerce said Friday

-BEIJING, (UrduPoint / Pakistan Point News - 12th Mar, 2021 ) :Foreign direct investment (FDI) into the Chinese mainland, in actual use, expanded 31.5 percent year on year to 176.76 billion Yuan in the first two months of the year, the Ministry of Commerce said Friday.
+CHINA, (UrduPoint / Pakistan Point News - 15th Mar, 2021 ) :Foreign direct investment (FDI) into the Chinese mainland, in actual use, expanded 31.5 percent year on year to 176.76 billion Yuan in the first two months of the year, the Ministry of Commerce said Monday.

 In U.S. Dollar terms, the inflow went up 34.2 percent year on year to 26.07 billion Dollars.